21 December 2022

 Progress Test 3: Tuesday 24 October 2023

-Māori Health Intensive - attendance
+Māori Health Intensive -

-compulsory (Add to your
+attendance compulsory (Add to your diary now

 All Year 2 students in Medicine, Nursing and Pharmacy will be involved in Māori Health Intensive